rwth-i6/returnn/docs/getting_started/data.rst

 This is all in the :class:`returnn.tf.util.data.Data` class.

 This was introduced with the TF backend in 2016.
+The idea and concept is also explained in the slides of `our Interspeech 2020 tutorial about machine learning frameworks including RETURNN <https://www-i6.informatik.rwth-aachen.de/publications/download/1154/Zeyer--2020.pdf>`__.

-It is conceptually similar to named tensors / named axes in other frameworks, but goes much beyond that by having many other meta information about a tensor and its axes.
+It is conceptually similar to *named tensors / named axes* in other frameworks, but goes much beyond that by having lots of other meta information about a tensor and its axes.
 Also, an axis name is not simply a string like in other frameworks, but a :class:`returnn.tf.util.data.DimensionTag` object.